checkaayush/sampark/README.md

 ## Introduction

 Sampark is a contact book REST API written in Golang.
+It uses MongoDB as the primary data store and is built using [SOLID](https://en.wikipedia.org/wiki/SOLID) design priciples and [12-Factor App](https://12factor.net/) methodology in mind.

 ### API Specification